Doina (Eminescu): Background

 An emotional Creangă later claimed that his friend had written the poem over those few days, at Creangă's own home, the peasant-style Bojdeuca.
 Scholar Dumitru Caracostea similarly believes that Doina is the last of Eminescu's poems, composed just before "his collapse in 1883".
 This is contradicted by other accounts.
 Researcher D. Murărașu believes that Eminescu had actually completed the poem 13 years before, while present at Putna for Prince Stephen's commemoration, and merely reused it for the 1883 feast.

+Eminescu's friend Ioan Slavici describes Doina as the final work in which the poet voices his "faith in the coming national prosperity."
+As the illness took over, he became convinced "that he no longer had any purpose in this world".
 Eminescu expert Dumitru Irimia groups Doina and Luceafărul into Eminescu's "final effort".
 He proposes that Eminescu, sensing his "mental equilibrium" slipping away, concentrated on finishing up both works, which outline his universal and social queries.
 However, he dates the earliest recognizable drafts of Doina to 1878, and Eminescu's anger over the Berlin Treaty, which awarded Southern Bessarabia (the Budjak) to Russia, noting parallels with the author's political columns, taken up by Timpul in the early 1880s.
 According to Perpessicius, while the poem's references to rail transport may correspond to the unraveling of the Strousberg Affair, Doina is the product of 1878, written "a day after [the Budjak's] cession [...], five years before the celebrations in Iași".
 He believes that Doina was in any event completed in December 1882, which was the original date set for the inauguration of Stephen's statue.
 In 1883, Eminescu had written two hymns about Stephen in preparation for the celebrations in Iași, but never used them.